Nador (caste): Food

 The Nador community holds large area of cultivating land.
 Primarily, these communities grow rice but also cultivate cash crops, such as sugarcane, watermelon, groundnut, urad dal, etc. Some Nador farms have plantations of coconut, mango, beetle nut, pepper, and cashew.
 Other Nador farms may specialize in fisheries and prawn cultivation.

 Nador traditional food includes "Ganji", which is prepared by boiled rice with lots of water.
 Another is "Hulga", which is a form of sambar that is prepared by with coconut milk and added with lots of vegetables, typically grown in backyard.
 Others include "Kuchgakki Anna" – Boiled rice meal, "Shitlin Paladi" – Prawn gravy, and "Hacchad Meen" – Fish dipped in coconut chetny with lots of tamarind and spicy.
 "Hanchi Rutti" is an Indian bread prepared by rice flour and cooked on an earthen pan, dried in fire.
-Nador curry dishes include, "Koli Aasi"- Chicken Curry, "Onaa Meen Saar"- Dried Finish Curry, "Shitlin Pudi"-Prawn dry dish, "Koli Sukka"– dry chicken.
+Nador curry dishes include, "Koli Aasi"- Chicken Curry, "Onaa Meen Saar"- Dried Fish Curry, "Shitlin Pudi"-Prawn dry dish, "Koli Sukka"– dry chicken.